prashantpawar/blockapps-js/README.md

      beginning at `start` (hex string) in a single contiguous Buffer.
      It returns a Promise resolving to this Buffer.

+##### `Storage.Word`

- - `ethbase.Storage.Word`: a constructor accepting hex strings, numbers, or Ints and encoding them into 32-byte Buffers.
+A constructor accepting hex strings, numbers, or Ints and encoding them into 32-byte Buffers.
 It throws an exception if the input is too long.

+#### `Transaction`

- - `ethbase.Transaction`: a constructor for Ethereum transactions.
-   `blockapps-js` abstracts a transaction into two parts:
+The constructor for Ethereum transactions.  `blockapps-js` abstracts a transaction into two parts:

    - *parameters*: The argument to Transaction is an object with up to four members: the numbers `value`, `gasPrice`, and `gasLimit`,